willkrakow/gatsby-portfolio/_posts/projects/ncbon-summary.md

 To test my theory, I copied the `/Search.aspx` API call as a curl request and sent a few test payloads.
 And there it was - the API was returning different response statuses for positive results and negative results, and the results list for a given SSN query was serialized in an ASP.NET `_VIEWSTATE` attribute.

 To test the extent of this vulnerability I wrote ~50 lines of TypeScript that would loop through a shortened list of 1 million numbers (e.g., `###-00-0000` through `###-99-9999`) and check if the response had results or not.

+>Social security numbers issued in North Carolina between 1972 and 2011 fall between `237-##-####` and `246-##-####`, or (less likely) `681-##-####` and `690-##-####`.
+These are the ranges I tested, with the assumption that about 50% of people working in North Carolina were born there too.

 I let that script run for about 20 minutes - with no interval randomization, no IP address shuffling, no proxy server, and managed to construct a list of over 1000 names, SSNs, and cities of residence for the nurses of North Carolina.
 With a little optimization, I'm confident I could retrieve thousands of results in an equally short amount of time.

 Here are the important bits of the code.